MichaelForsmann/Simulation.graz/README.md

 For creating this extensive nice dataset of Graz https://zenodo.org/records/7959116

-The model is also based on the Proxies four source/decay rate
+The model is also based on area of indirect sources as Proxy for source/decay rate
  @misc{OpenStreetMap,
    author = {{OpenStreetMap contributors}}, title = {{Planet dump retrieved from https://planet.osm.org }},